 TRAINING.
 Adapting leadership development best practices—full-spectrum support of a carefully selected cohort—to nurture bold leaders committed to building social and racial justice

 CHAMPIONING.
 Providing executive skills training and critical coaching support to high-potential leaders who rarely have access to accelerated learning opportunities

 CONNECTED.
-African-American, Latinx or Asian/Pacific Islander emerging leaders working in systems of schools, public policy, education philanthropy and advocacy organizations
+African-American or Latinx emerging leaders working in systems of schools, public policy, education philanthropy and advocacy organizations

 ELITE.
 Proven high-potential trailblazers with track records of professional success